pakeke-constructor/umg-mod-monorepo/items/_REFACTOR_DOC.md

 (lets call it `item`)

-When `groundItem` is picked up, it transfers `item` to the inventory of whoever picked it up, using `inventory:swap`, and deletes itself.
+When `groundItem` is picked up, it transfers `item` to the inventory of whoever picked it up, and deletes itself.
 (calls a callback too, etc)

 we should have a `groundItem` component, that is automatically put into a spatial partition.
 Then, all the entities with `canPickUpItems` component look for `groundItem` entities to pick up.

-SMOL PROBLEM:
-By default, the items mod will create groundItem entities and put an item inside of them.
-Do we want to be able to override this behaviour?
-Perhaps `item.setDropBehaviour(function(itemEnt) ... end)` could allow us to override the default item dropping behaviour..?

-### BUGS:

-Item holding bug:
-Item holding is just all-around buggy and SHITTY.
-This is probably due to the weird `:removeComponent` stuff that's happening.
-`removeComponent` may need more testing.